RaghavendraRQ/container-dsh/README.md

 # Build the application
 go build -o bin/container-dsh ./cmd/container-dsh

-# Or use the Makefile (note: contains some build issues, manual build recommended)
+# Or use the Makefile
 make help
 ```